 - The team found that enriching cell-free extracts with cellular membranes-the ingredients required to make conjugate vaccines-significantly increased the yields of its freeze-dried platform.

-- In vitroconjugate vaccine expression (iVAX), the new manufacturing platform, is made possible by cell-free synthetic biology, a technique in which researchers take out a cell’s outer wall (or membrane) and reuse its internal machinery.
+- In bioconjugate vaccine expression (iVAX), the new manufacturing platform is made possible by cell-free synthetic biology, a technique in which researchers take out a cell’s outer wall (or membrane) and reuse its internal machinery.

 - Conjugate vaccines are frequently used to prevent bacterial infections.
-They typically consist of an immunostimulatory protein carrier linked to a pathogen-specific capsular (CPS) or O-antigen polysaccharide (O-PS).
+They typically comprise an immunostimulatory protein carrier linked to a pathogen-specific capsular (CPS) or O-antigen polysaccharide (O-PS).
 Membranes naturally reassemble after being torn apart to form vesicles, spherical objects transporting significant molecular data.

-- When these vesicles are more concentrated, it may be possible to create components for protein therapeutics like conjugate vaccines, which function by joining a sugar unit that is specific to a pathogen to a carrier protein.
+- When these vesicles are more concentrated, it may be possible to create components for protein therapeutics like conjugate vaccines, which join a sugar unit specific to a pathogen to a carrier protein.

 - By training the body to identify that protein as a foreign substance, it can mount an immune attack against it in the future.

 So, in this present study, the cell membrane, typically discarded in cell-free synthetic biology, held the key to achieving that goal.
-In vitro conjugate vaccineexpression platform offers a novel approach for both developed and developing nations to receive the protective advantages of a specific significant class of antibacterial vaccines.
+In vitro, the conjugate vaccine expression platform offers a novel approach for both developed and developing nations to receive the protective advantages of a specific significant class of antibacterial vaccines.